 Informational interviews differ from job interviews because the conversation is not about hiring and not about a specific job.
 The knowledge seeker asks general questions about an industry, company, or career path, and the knowledge provider has an opportunity to learn about the knowledge seeker’s character and qualifications outside of a formal job interview process.

-Even though an informational interview is usually less formal than a job interview, it still requires preparation, and you will find that it calls upon many of the skills you are practicing in this public speaking course: research, audience analysis, crafting your message, delivering your message succinctly and professionally, active listening, and soliciting feedback, among others.
+Even though an informational interview is usually less formal than a job interview, it still requires preparation, and you will find that it calls upon many of the skills you are practicing in this business communication course: research, audience analysis, crafting your message, delivering your message succinctly and professionally, active listening, and soliciting feedback, among others.
 Although each information interview situation will be different, the following steps can help you get started.

-Step 1: Researching the Field
+Step 1: Research the Field

 Step 2: Identify People to Interview

 There are two ways to go about selecting people to interview: using your social and professional network or reaching out to people outside of your network.
-If you can use your network, you are more likely to have a successful response, but you may be able to get closer to the career field you’re looking for if you reach outside your network.
+If you can use your network, you are more likely to have a successful response, but you may be able to get closer to the career field you are looking for if you reach outside your network.
 Your school’s alumni network can be an excellent resource.

 When you find someone you might want to talk to, find out what you can about their professional presence on the internet.
 Do they have a LinkedIn profile?
 Is their resume posted somewhere?
 Is any of their work published or public in some way?
 The more you know about the person professionally, the more you can focus your questions to their specific situation.
 Note, however, that it is unwise (and unprofessional) to go digging into personal information about the person on the internet.
-It’s not relevant to the situation, and there is a high risk of misidentification or misunderstanding.
+It is not relevant to the situation, and there is a high risk of misidentification or misunderstanding.

-Do not put all your eggs in one basket.
-It’s best to compile a list of people you would like to speak with (and some notes to remind yourself how you found them and why you want to talk to them).
+It is best to compile a list of people you would like to speak with (and some notes to remind yourself how you found them and why you want to talk to them).

 Step 3: Prepare Your Introductory Message